wso2/samples-is/quick-start-guide/README.md

 ### Install from source

-Alternatively, you can install the Quick Start Guide from the source using the following instructions.
+Alternatively, you can build the Quick Start Guide from the source using the following instructions.

 #### Prerequisites